How behavioral resistance could spell trouble

 The allure of mosquito netting

-In travel brochures and high-gloss fashion magazines, a bed draped with mosquito netting conjures up romance.
+In travel brochures and high-gloss fashion magazines, a bed draped with mosquito netting conjures up the romance.
 Gauzy and from another time and place, it creates a cocoon of intimacy.

 In many parts of the world, though, that netting is the difference between life and death.
 In developing nations, where lack of funding leads to a lack of medications and anti-malarial drugs, mosquito netting is a major weapon in the fight against mosquito-borne illnesses.

 Insecticide-treated nets (ITNs) are often hung from frames over beds, desks, and even cooking and eating areas.
 While mosquitos cannot penetrate the netting, the female mosquito’s proboscis (or mouth) can – so the frame is a way of keeping the netting away from human skin.
 The number of malaria cases where nets are used has dropped by 20%.

 Over time – through washing or exposure to sunlight – the insecticide breaks down.
 Depending on the insecticide used, netting can last from six months to three years.